 It’s everywhere.
 I guess it’s human nature to try and trick the law.
-Some manage to do the crime act and get away with it, whereas others are not that lucky and they get caught.
+Some manage to do the criminal act and get away with it, whereas others are not that lucky and get caught.
 In the past, there have been quite a lot of criminals that have been directly or indirectly related to the lottery.
-These lottery criminals as I like to call them, do not deserve to have any contact with lottery whatsoever.
+These lottery criminals as I like to call them, do not deserve to have any contact with the lottery whatsoever.
 Why would someone want to trick the lottery operator?
 Yeah, I know it’s about money, but they can pull their tricks elsewhere.
 Lotteries are one of the most carefully regulated.
 One way or another, you’re going to attract a lot of attention.
 Somebody’s going to start digging up some dirt from your past rather sooner than later.
 Some of these are borderline legal.
 In some areas they are illegal.
 Regardless, let’s take a look at these annoying dumb lottery criminals.

 Leah Sumray – In Jail for Not Showing Up in a Court Hearing